lastzero/sympathy/src/Sympathy/Form/README.md

-options                | Array of possible values for the field (for select lists or radio button groups) min                    | Minimum value for numbers/dates, length for strings or number of elements for lists max                    | Maximum value for numbers/dates, length for strings or number of elements for lists required               | Field cannot be empty readonly               | User is not allowed to change the field hidden                 | User can not see the field default                | Default value optional               | setDefinedValues() and setDefinedWritableValues() don't throw an exception, if the field is missing in the input values (usefull for checkboxes or certain JavaScript frameworks, that do not submit any data for empty form elements e.g. AngularJS) regex                  | Regular expression to match against matches                | Field value must match another form field (e.g. for password or email validation).
+options                | Array of possible values for the field (for select lists or radio button groups) min                    | Minimum value for numbers/dates, length for strings or number of elements for lists max                    | Maximum value for numbers/dates, length for strings or number of elements for lists required               | Field cannot be empty (if false, setDefinedValues() and setDefinedWritableValues() still throw an exception, if it does not exist at all) optional               | setDefinedValues() and setDefinedWritableValues() don't throw an exception, if the field is missing in the input values (usefull for checkboxes or certain JavaScript frameworks, that do not submit any data for empty form elements e.g. AngularJS) readonly               | User is not allowed to change the field hidden                 | User can not see the field default                | Default value regex                  | Regular expression to match against matches                | Field value must match another form field (e.g. for password or email validation).
 Property can be prefixed with "!" to state that the fields must be different. depends                | Field is required, if the given form field is not empty